How to Plan a Family Trip to China

 Although most hotels in China claim themselves to be “family-friendly” or “kids-friendly”, it still takes time to search for your ideal stay.
 According to tons of our previous customers, a relatively perfect family-friendly hotel should be:

-- Location close to major sites or transportation hub (such as bus station, subway or at least easy to hail a cab).
-Away from pubs, clubs, restaurants, open-air night markets and factories.
+1. Location close to major sites or transportation hub (such as bus station, subway or at least easy to hail a cab).
+Away from pubs, clubs, restaurants, open-air night markets, and factories.

-- Has family room or joined rooms.
-For family with one big kid and one little kid or baby, extra bed is available in additional to a king-size bed.
+2. Has family room or joined rooms.
+For a family with one big kid and one little kid or baby, an extra bed is available in addition to a king-size bed.

-- Has swimming pool or backyard garden.
+6. Has a swimming pool or backyard garden.
 Thus, the kids won’t stray out to the street during a free day.

-- Safety.
-Besides safety for valuable belongings, hotel safety for kids means more: hair-dryer keeping away from the electric plug, baby-proof corner guards on furniture edges, anti-slippery mat in the bathroom and hotel security with a kind and keen heart for kids.
+7. Safety.
+Besides safety for valuable belongings, hotel safety for kids means more: hair-dryer keeping away from the electric plug, baby-proof corner guards on furniture edges, anti-slippery mat in the bathroom, and hotel security with a kind and keen heart for kids.

-- Helpful facilities such as baby stroller, wheelchair, highchair for dinning.
+8. Helpful facilities such as baby stroller, wheelchair, highchair for dining.

 Food to Your Taste

-- Spicy food. -- This happens a lot when traveling in Guilin, Chengdu and some parts of Yunnan, Hunan and Guizhou.
-Solution is to emphasize “not spicy” twice before order.
+Spicy food. -- This happens a lot when traveling in Guilin, Chengdu, and some parts of Yunnan, Hunan, and Guizhou.
+The solution is to emphasize “not spicy” twice before order.

-- No fork, just chopsticks? -- Ask for a spoon for young kids, and a set of fork and knife for yourself if you don’t know how to handle chopsticks.
-Another way to look at this, it is a good way to experience different dinning.
+No fork, just chopsticks? -- Ask for a spoon for young kids, and a set of fork and knife for yourself if you don’t know how to handle chopsticks.
+Another way to look at this, it is a good way to experience different dining.

-- Daddy I want a taco! -- Not everybody wants to taste local cuisine.
+Daddy, I want a taco! -- Not everybody wants to taste the local cuisine.
 If your kids miss a home taste at a Chinese dining table, you can order an extra noodle soup with tomatoes and eggs, your kids wouldn’t resist the yummy smell and taste.
 Another way to make it up is to get some fries or a burger at a nearby McDonald’s.

-- Books.
-Books in China are delightfully cheap, but shame that they are in Chinese.
-In big cities like Beijing, Shanghai, Chengdu, Guangzhou and Hong Kong, you can find English and other languages bookstore with local’s guidance.
-In some back alleys, of Shanghai you can even find used out-of-print books or first editions, which are the remnant of the semi-colonial era of the 20’s in the 19th century.
+Books.
+Books in China are delightfully cheap, but a shame that they are in Chinese.
+In big cities like Beijing, Shanghai, Chengdu, Guangzhou, and Hong Kong, you can find English and other languages bookstore with local’s guidance.
+In some back alleys, of Shanghai, you can even find used out-of-print books or first editions, which are the remnant of the semi-colonial era of the ’20s in the 19th century.